-DQA Measure PRV-CH-A(OH), Oral Health Services Effective January 1, 2021
+DQA Measure PRV-CH-A(D/OH), Dental or Oral Health Services Effective January 1, 2021

 2021 American Dental Association on behalf of the Dental Quality Alliance (DQA) ©.
 All rights reserved.
 Use by individuals or other entities for purposes consistent with the DQA's mission and that is not for commercial or other direct revenue generating purposes is permitted without charge.